92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 30 minutes

-We love cheesecake.
-We love cookies.
-Naturally, we had to combine them to make the greatest thumbprint cookie ever.
-Let's waste no time and get right to baking (not that you'll need a lot of it, since they only need half an hour).
+I love cheesecake.
+I love cookies.
+Naturally, I have to try this combination of the two, making the greatest thumbprint cookie ever.
+Let's waste no time and get right to baking (not that you'll need a lot of it, since they only take half an hour).

 65. Itty-Bitty Sandwich Cookies